 Lancaster Castle is well worth a visit, particularly booking a guided tour as there is so much to see and discover about this fascinating monument to power and authority in the North of England.
 The history runs from the dim past and pivotal roles in power struggles, all the way to nearly the present day when the modern prison housed within the ancient walls closed in 2011.
-The castle recently received a grant to introduce Augmented Reality to the attraction – so keep your eyes peeled for an even better experience in the future, due from Spring 2017!
+The castle recently received a grant to introduce Augmented Reality to the attraction – this now active and you can download the app here now!

 If you tire of the historic buildings, there is always plenty of chance to visit some other spectacular attractions in Lancaster such as Williamson Park.
 The grounds of the park are stunning, with plenty of room to let the kids (or the dog!) run around.
 There are also the beautiful buildings such as Alexandria Tower in the centre of the park and the nearby mausoleum.
 If you really want a treat however, try out the butterfly house.

 If all else fails, Lancaster is also a thriving city!
 If the mood takes you, you can take the day out to shop and unwind – either with or without taking in the sights of this great city!

 Click here to plan your route to cycle to Lancaster from Moss Wood.